-The Berkeley Earth Surface Temperature Study has just released a comprehensive report on the analysis of global warming, which shows "remarkable evidence of a significant increase, over one degree since the 50s".
-These are the first results that show strong evidence that even skeptics will be forced to accept.
+The Berkeley Earth Surface Temperature study just released a comprehensive global warming analysis report, showing “considerable evidence of a significant increase, more than a degree since the 50s.”
+These are the first results that clearly show evidence that even skeptics will be forced to accept.

 Why is the Berkeley Earth Project different from previous global warming studies?